The Ultimate Guide to Warehouse Racking Systems [2024]

 Push-Back Rack Cart System

 Push-Back Rack Cart Systems are the more traditional system that store pallets on wheeled carts nesting on inclined storage rails.
 This racking system features nested carts, which sit at the front of the beams.
 When a pallet is loaded, an existing pallet and cart will be pushed back with the newly-loaded pallet resting on the cart that was nested below the first.
 A Push-Back Cart System is best suited for standard GMA-style pallets.
+Advantages: 1) Pushback carts and rails are generally cheaper.
+2) Performance can be better with pallets that aren’t all high quality.
+Pallet quality is not as crucial as it is in flow rack applications.
+3) Structural steel pushback carts are more abuse resistant versus flow rack components.
 One disadvantage of this traditional design is limited lane depths.
 The complexity of the cart/track interface combined with cart stacking heights, limits the depth of traditional push-back rack to a maximum of 6 pallets deep – with the most commonly used systems being 2-3 deep.
 For higher-density lanes, a push-back flow system is recommended with its ability to accommodate much deeper lanes.

 Drive-In and Drive-Through Racks